British Association of Dangerous Goods Professionals

 Webinars

-ECHA Chem – Exploring the ECHA website to help with classification of substances and mixtures
+ECHA Chem – Examining the data on the ECHA website to help with hazard and risk assessment of chemicals

-We have come to accept that there is a wealth of information at our fingertips to help us find details on chemical substances thanks to the internet for these resources, the European Chemicals Agency (ECHA) database is perhaps the largest and most comprehensive source of information on substances in the World.
+In the second of two sessions exploring ECHA Chem, we will look at the data in depth to help in the assessment of chemical substances to help in the preparation of SDS for the substances themselves and the mixture they may be used in.
+The European Chemicals Agency (ECHA) database is perhaps the largest and most comprehensive source of information on substances in the World.

 So, the challenge is to be able to use the website efficiently to find the information we need, and to be confident that what we have found is indeed reliable.
-There is also the danger of falling down the rabbit hole of hyper-links and references and getting in so deep that we have forgotten what we set out to look for.
-Do we need to check every single data entry for a registered substance, or just look at summary information?
+And then the greater challenge is to consider whether the data we have found, and considered reliable, is relevant for the assessment of hazard and risk for our materials.

 Key Takeaways